Mpeketoni: History

 Originally, Mpeketoni and its surroundings were inhabited by Swahilis called Wabajuni and a small hunting and gathering tribe by the name of Wasanye or the Sanyes who are almost extinct.
 In the early 1970s Mpeketoni was transformed into a settlement area for landless Kenyans.
+According to local legend, an officer in charge of the resettlement effort said "mpe katoni" ("give him/her a carton") to the settlers as they stepped off of the lorries that transported them, and this eventually became the name of the town.

 Most of those who settled there were Kenyans from up country, largely members of the Kikuyu community who had been living in Tanzania but decided to return home because of the changing political climate.
 The Kikuyu tribe, which is traditionally a farming community, mostly populates this area.
 Other tribes found in Mpeketoni include the Luos and Kambas as well as the original local Swahili people.

 The town is on a route that was used by the Arab traders taking their commodities "slaves" to Lamu Island.
 Up to now huge mango trees along the way from Mpeketoni to Lamu Island are still visible and are said to have grown from the seeds of the mangoes slaves were eating.